 The egg stays here for a very short time before it is laid through the cloaca or vent.
 It takes almost 26hours for a complete egg to be formed and laid.

 The airspace is located on one of the pointed ends of the egg.
 It is found in-between the outer and inner membranes.
-The airspace is very important for respiration of the embryo.
+The airspace is very important during egg formation for respiration of the embryo.

 This is also called the egg white.
 It accounts for over 50% of the total body weight of the egg.
 It is rich on protein